PRESSURE SORES ON DOGS

 It worked out so well for me, I decided to expand upon it and create a Complete Pet Health Tracker and offer it for sale in my Etsy shop.
 I'm really proud of it and I hope it will help others stay on top of their pet's health.
 It's perfect for both dogs and cats.

-Complete Pet Health Tracker
+Complete Pet Health Care Tracker Dog health tracker

 My easy to use Pet Health Tracker helps pet owners keep track of their pet's healthcare including Vet visits, Pet medications and preventatives, Pet vaccinations, and Pet allergies.
 All the details can be organized and kept in one document.